derekhe/msfs2020-google-map/README.EN.md

 ## Background

-Microsoft Flight Simulator 2020 uses Bing's satellite map.
-However, the satellite map is relatively old, and many areas are not directly equipped with map settings a few years ago.
-This phenomenon occurs in different regions of the world.
-The map on the mainland is even 10 years ago.
+Microsoft Flight Simulator 2020 uses Bing's satellite map imagery.
+However, the satellite maps are relatively old and many areas aren't covered by Bing.
+This issue occurs in different regions of the world.
+The Bing imagery on the mainland is from 10 years ago.
 There are a large number of regions where satellite images are not available.
-Microsoft uses the program-generated map instead, and the quality is very poor.
-After the replacement, the image quality and details have been significantly improved, as shown in the figure below
+Microsoft uses the program-generated map instead, and the quality is very poor compared to acctual satelite imagery.
+However, after enabling the Google Maps replacer the image quality and details have been significantly improved, as shown in the images below

-## Original map
+## Original Map
 ![Original map](./doc/compare-1.jpg)

-## You can get the latest high-definition images after replacing Google Maps
+## By replacing the imagery with Google Maps' data you get much higer quality scenery

-### A small town
+### A Small Town

+## Using Bing Maps
 ![A small town](./doc/compare-2.jpg)
+## Using Google Maps
 ![A small town](./doc/compare-3.png)

-### Qinghai Lake (These satellite images do not exist in Bing)
+### Qinghai Lake (These satellite images do not exist using Bing's data)

 ![Qinghai Lake](./doc/lake.jpg)
 ![Qinghai Lake](./doc/lake-2.jpg)